UP822718/Policies/Health/protection and freedoms of pregnancy.md

 protection and freedoms of pregnancy
 =============================================
-will protect the right to abortion as it stated under  Abortion Act 1967 of  England and Wales and Scotland.
+will extended the right to abortion as it stated under  Abortion Act 1967 of  England and Wales and Scotland.

+this includes the following clauses of the Act.

+* all Abortion will have to be signed off by all genetic parents in all cases. this include foetus with three biological parents. the exceptions are

+  * if I biological parent is unknown and there is no suspected biological parent that is willing to do a test and matches then the mothers sole signature should be enough

+  * If someone has power of attorney they can sign for them

+  * pregnancy through rape

+  * one of the biological parents unable to keep a child under the United Nations Convention on the Rights of the Child

+* the pregnancy has not exceeded its twenty-fourth week.

+  * the abortion of the pregnancy of injury to the physical or mental health of the pregnant woman or any existing children of her family;

+* the termination is necessary to prevent grave permanent injury to the physical or mental health of the pregnant woman;

+* continuing the pregnancy would involve risk to the life of the pregnant woman (greater than if the pregnancy were terminated);

 the pirate party will change the law to repeal the following from the Abortion Act 1967.